springernature/vpat/nature.md

 <br><br>
 In some cases, ARIA attributes have been omitted where they are required when client user agent support for a standard HTML5 feature is poor (e.g. in the "for individuals/post docs/students" disclosure area on subscription pages).
 In other cases ARIA roles or attributes may be misused in ways that cause elements to have misleading semantics.
 We are actively working to find and repair these problems.
 <br><br>
-The "manage cookies" privacy centre (third party content) uses an inappropriate aria label of "true" in place of its main heading, and both links and images exist with no accessible name.
+The OneTrust "manage cookies" privacy centre (third party content) uses an inappropriate aria label of "true" in place of its main heading, and both links and images exist with no accessible name.
 Additionally, when a screenreader user activates a link on the left hand menu of the Privacy Preference Centre, they are not made aware that the content on the right has updated.
 We have reported these problems to the vendor.
 <br><br>
 Other third party scripts, including the Disqus commenting widget, may present interactive elements such as tooltips that lack adequate names and roles, making them difficult for screen reader users to access.
 Where we know of deficiencies, we have contacted third party suppliers to request repairs.
 </td>